Bremerton Symphony Association

 Bremerton Symphony Association presents a broad spectrum of repertoire offered in four different series: main stage, chamber, family, and youth.
 Between all programs, Bremerton Symphony Association presents between 10-12 concerts each season, and provides many opportunities to engage and educate the community through concerts such as the orKIDstra series for schools and homeschool groups, and the instrument petting zoo.
 Bremerton Symphony Association has over 200 musicians – some are young students while others have been part of the West Sound community for decades.

 At its inception, Bremerton Symphony Association had an annual operating budget of $700.
 In 2017, Bremerton Symphony Association’s annual budget is now around $350,000, supported through ticket and tuition revenue, individual contributions, foundation support, and federal funds such as City of Bremerton and Kitsap County lodging tax, Washington State Arts Commission, and National Endowment for the Arts.
 Learn more about how you can support the music you love!

 About the Executive Director

-Anna James Miller is a former ballet dancer with over a decade of performing arts non-profit leadership experience.
-Bremerton Symphony Association’s Executive Director since July 2015, Ms. Miller holds a Bachelor of Arts in arts administration from University of Massachusetts, Amherst, and a Master of Arts in organizational leadership from Gonzaga University.
-Ms. Miller additionally holds certificates in advanced professional fundraising and grant proposal writing.
-Originally from Kent, CT, she moved to the Seattle area in 2000.
-Ms. Miller worked with Seattle Opera, Northwest Chamber Orchestra, American Friends Service Committee, Spectrum Dance Theater, Icicle Arts, Icicle Creek Theater Festival, Federal Way Symphony, and Auburn Symphony.
+Anna James Miller is a former ballet dancer, educator, and choreographer with over a decade of performing arts non-profit leadership experience.
+With a Bachelor of Arts in arts administration from University of Massachusetts, Amherst and a Master of Arts in organizational leadership from Gonzaga University with a concentration in servant leadership, Ms. Miller holds certificates in advanced professional fundraising and grant proposal writing.
+Originally from Kent, CT, she moved to the Seattle area in 2000, working with Seattle Opera, Northwest Chamber Orchestra, American Friends Service Committee, Spectrum Dance Theater, Icicle Arts, Icicle Creek Theater Festival, Federal Way Symphony, and Auburn Symphony, before joining Bremerton Symphony Association as Executive Director in July 2015.